Credit Cards Travel Credit Cards

 Will Chase ever waive annual fees?

-Chase waives annual fees for active-duty members of the military (and so does American Express).
+Chase sometimes waives annual fees on credit cards for active-duty military members.
 If you are not in the armed forces, you can ask the card issuer for a fee waiver but may not be successful.
 You have a better chance if you have a high income and spend a lot on your card during the year.

 Should I get the Chase Freedom Flex or Chase Freedom Unlimited?